ISAITB/docs-services/source/introduction/index.rst

 and specifications based on the needs of the testing community and carries out evolutive maintenance with regular releases.
 Regarding the GITB test service specifications, effort is made to always introduce changes in a backwards-compatible manner, adding capabilities rather than changing existing ones.
-Releases of the GITB service specifications and its version numbers currently follow the versioning of the GITB software.
+Releases of the GITB service specifications and their version numbers currently follow the releases and versioning of the GITB software.

 .. _introduction__concepts: